J. C. Watts: Early life and career

 Watts began his college football career as the second-string quarterback and left college twice, but his father convinced him to return, and Watts became starting quarterback of the Sooners in 1979 and led them to consecutive Orange Bowl victories.
 Watts graduated from college in 1981 with a Bachelor of Arts in journalism.
-Watts was drafted by the New York Jets of the National Football League.
-The Jets tried Watts at several positions and could not guarantee that he would play quarterback, so he opted to sign with the Canadian Football League's Ottawa Rough Riders.
+Watts was selected by the New York Jets of the National Football League in the eighth round of the 1981 NFL Draft.
+The Jets tried Watts at several positions and could not guarantee that he would play quarterback, so he opted to sign with the CFL's Ottawa Rough Riders.
 As Ottawa's quarterback, he helped the team reach the 1981 Grey Cup game, which they nearly won in an upset.
 Watts stayed with the Rough Riders from 1981 to 1985 and played a season for the Toronto Argonauts before retiring in 1986.

 Watts returned to Oklahoma and became a youth minister in Del City and was ordained as a Baptist minister in 1993.
 He is a teetotaler.
 Watts opened a highway construction company and later cited discontent with government regulation of his business as reason to become a candidate for public office.
 Watts' family was affiliated with the Democratic Party and his father and uncle Wade Watts were active in the party, but it did not help Watts when he ran for public office and he changed his party affiliation in 1989, months before his first statewide race.
 Watts later stated he had first considered changing parties when, as a journalism student, he covered the 1980 U.S. Senate campaign of Republican Don Nickles.
 Watts' father and uncle continued to strongly oppose the Republican party, but supported him.
 Watts won election to the Oklahoma Corporation Commission in November 1990 for a six-year term as the first African-American elected to statewide office in Oklahoma.
 He served as a member of the commission from 1990 to 1995 and as its chairman from 1993 to 1995.